-Los Angeles based director and designer James Darrah's collaborative focus through varied mediums has quickly led him to be recognized as "the newest discovery... a gifted young American director" (Chicago Tribune).
-He has crafted an unconventional and varied body of work that "injects real drama" (New York Times) into new theater and opera productions, installations, and events that become "once-in-a-lifetime experience[s]" (Opera News).
+Los Angeles based director and designer James Darrah's collaborative focus through varied mediums has quickly led him to be recognized as “a gifted young American director" (Chicago Tribune), with an unconventional and varied body of work that "injects real drama" (New York Times) into new theater and opera productions, video and film installations, and events that become "once-in-a-lifetime experience[s]" (Opera News).

-Other acclaimed past projects include Peter Grimes, Peer Gynt and On the Town with the San Francisco Symphony and Michael Tilson Thomas, the world premiere production of Frank Zappa's infamous 200 Motels with the Los Angeles Philharmonic and Esa-Pekka Salonen, a new Don Giovanni for the San Francisco Merola Opera Program, and his Lincoln Center directing debut with Handel's Radamisto for The Juilliard School.
-Darrah has also realized projects in collaboration with Opera San Antonio, The Theater @Boston Court, the Hawaii Performing Arts Festival, SCA Gallery, The Broad Stage in Santa Monica, Chicago Opera Theater, and the Croatian National Theater, where he was an artist-in-residence with the Split Summer Festival.
-He has assisted on multiple projects for directors Peter Kazaras, Stephen Wadsworth, Christopher Alden and Peter Sellars.
+Other past projects include Peter Grimes with the San Francisco Symphony and Michael Tilson Thomas, the world premiere production of Frank Zappa's infamous 200 Motels with the Los Angeles Philharmonic and Esa-Pekka Salonen, a new Don Giovanni for the San Francisco Merola Opera Program, Don Giovanni and Cosí fan tutte with the Milwaukee Symphony with Edo de Waart, and his Lincoln Center directing debut with Handel's Radamisto for The Juilliard School, where he returned for a new production of Jonathan Dove’s Flight in Fall 2016.
+Darrah has also realized projects and operas in collaboration with Opera San Antonio, Bard Summerscape, The Theater @Boston Court, the Hawaii Performing Arts Festival, SCA Project Gallery, The Broad Stage in Santa Monica, SB Arts and Lectures, Chicago Opera Theater, and the Croatian National Theater.

-Darrah holds an MFA from the UCLA School of Theater, Film, and Television, where he also studied with director Peter Kazaras and was the recipient of the James Pendelton Foundation Grant and the George Burns/Gracie Allen Directing Scholarship.
-He continued his studies assisting director Stephen Wadsworth at The Juilliard School.
+He holds an MFA from the UCLA School of Theater, Film, and Television, where he was the recipient of the James Pendelton Foundation Grant and the George Burns/Gracie Allen Directing Scholarship and studied with Peter Kazaras.
+He continued studies with director Stephen Wadsworth at The Juilliard School.
 He has received the national Princess Grace Award in Theater, was a directing nominee in the 2015 International Opera Awards, and was named Musical America’s New Artist of the Month for December 2015.
-He has taught theater, acting and performance for the Adler Fellowship Program of San Francisco Opera, Cornish College of the Arts, California State University, Long Beach and the Herb Alpert School of Music at the University of California, Los Angeles.
+His production of Mazzoli’s Breaking the Waves is currently nominated for a 2016 International Opera Award for best world premiere.
+He has taught theater, acting and performance for the Adler Fellowship Program of San Francisco Opera, Cornish College of the Arts, California State University, Long Beach and the University of California, Los Angeles.

 UPCOMING WORK and full credits can be found on the chronology.